 The acquisition of Nash suggests the Lakers are committed to fielding a winning team now while Bryant is still an elite player.
 Much like baseball’s New York Yankees, the Lakers are a premier brand whose business interests are driven by a winning team and star power.

-Armed with a $3 billion television contract with Time Warner (TWC) Cable, the Lakers are the centerpiece of two regional sports networks, one English language and the other Spanish.
+Armed with a $3 billion television contract with Time Warner (TWC:US) Cable, the Lakers are the centerpiece of two regional sports networks, one English language and the other Spanish.

 According to the Orange County Register, Brown’s son, Elijah, who plays basketball at Mater Dei High School in Los Angeles, received death threats via Twitter after the Lakers fourth loss of the year.
 Brown, 42, previously spent five seasons coaching LeBron James and the Cleveland Cavaliers, reaching the 2007 NBA Finals.